rhernaus/dbus-Home-Wizard-Energy-P1/README.md

 ./manage.sh uninstall
 ```

+### Venus OS Compatibility

+When installing on Venus OS, the service will automatically detect the operating system and use the system's built-in velib_python module (`/opt/victronenergy/dbus-systemcalc-py/ext/velib_python`).
+No git installation or submodule initialization is required.

+For other environments, the installation script will attempt to initialize the git submodules if git is available.

-### Initialize git submodules
+### Initialize git submodules (non-Venus OS environments only)
 The service depends on the `vedbus` module which is provided by a git submodule.
-If you're installing the code manually (not using the installation script), you'll need to initialize the submodules:
+If you're installing on a system other than Venus OS, you'll need to have git installed and initialize the submodules:

 ```
 cd /data/dbus-Home-Wizard-Energy-P1
 git submodule update --init --recursive
 ```

-The installation script handles this automatically.
+The installation script will attempt to do this automatically if git is available.

 ### Change config.yaml
 Edit the configuration file at `/data/dbus-Home-Wizard-Energy-P1/config.yaml`.
 The most important setting is the `host` entry.